Sea Fishing in Lofoten – Complete Guide 2026

 How much fish can I take home from Lofoten?

-In 2026, tourist anglers aged 12+ may export up to 15 kg of fish/fish products from registered tourist fishing businesses, up to two times within 12 months.
+In 2026, tourist anglers aged 12+ may export up to 15 kg of fish/fish products from registered tourist fishing businesses, up to two times per calendar year.
 Fish caught outside registered businesses cannot be exported.
 Always check current rules at the Norwegian Directorate of Fisheries.

 Planning a fishing trip to Lofoten?